mr-narwaria/Text-to-Sign-Language-Translator/README.md

-# Text-Audio-Speech To Sign Language Converter
+# Text to Sign Language Translator

 A Web Application that takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.